sertel/sebastian.ertel.github.io/_publications/2012-01-01-Brief-Announcement-Fast-Travellers-Infrastructure-independent-Deadlock-Resolution-in-Resource-restricted-Distributed-Systems.md

 venue: 'In the proceedings of Proceedings of the 26th International Conference on Distributed Computing'
 paperurl: 'http://dx.doi.org/10.1007/978-3-642-33651-5_44'
 citation:
-<span style="font-family:Arial; font-size:4em;">' Sebastian Ertel,  Christof Fetzer,  Michael Beckerle, &quot;Brief Announcement: Fast Travellers: Infrastructure-independent Deadlock Resolution in Resource-restricted Distributed Systems.&quot; In the proceedings of Proceedings of the 26th International Conference on Distributed Computing, 2012.'</span>
+' Sebastian Ertel,  Christof Fetzer,  Michael Beckerle, &quot;Brief Announcement: Fast Travellers: Infrastructure-independent Deadlock Resolution in Resource-restricted Distributed Systems.&quot; In the proceedings of Proceedings of the 26th International Conference on Distributed Computing, 2012.'
 ---
 [Access paper here](http://dx.doi.org/10.1007/978-3-642-33651-5_44){:target="_blank"}